 - Expand our portfolio of charity projects to further evidence its effectiveness in hospitals, hospices, in schools and orphanages, at disaster situations and social displacement

 - Raise awareness through social media platforms by sharing evidenced based research

 - Seek treatments from those that are IFA PSA registered

 - Get involved with any surveys we publish

 - Ensure you are registered and regulated by a professional body like the IFA PSA register

 - Submit Case Histories in publications like the Aromatherapy Times (all client data is anonymised)

 - Get involved with any surveys we may distribute

 If your local practice is in favour of complementary medicine, we recommend that you contact them to make them aware of your services.
 The NHS has partly funded some surgeries to employ complementary and alternative therapists.
-In this instance treatments would be provided free to the public or clients referred were then be entitled to a reduced rate for a treatment.
-In some cases, doctors simply advise patients to see an alternative therapist, so ensure that when you write to your local surgery you explain your credentials so they fully understand the scope of training you have completed.
+In this instance treatments would be provided free to the public or clients referred would then be entitled to a reduced rate for a treatment.
+In some cases, doctors simply advise patients to see an alternative therapist, so ensure that when you write to your local surgery you explain your credentials, so they fully understand the scope of training you have completed.
 For IFA registered therapists, templates can be downloaded from the members' area of the IFA website.
-If your local surgery does not offer complementary medicine it is likely that in the future it may do so make yourself known to them.
+If your local surgery does not offer complementary medicine, it is likely that in the future it may do so make yourself known to them.